 Dental practitioners have a legal and moral duty of care towards their patients.
 Most of the time patients receive excellent treatment from dental practitioners including dentists, dental nurses, oral hygienists, and orthodontists.
 However, there are times when dental practitioners act negligently on purpose or through human error and cause patients to become harmed.Whether you experienced negligent care through the NHS or through a private dental practice, if the treatment you received caused you to become injured, ill, or if it has worsened an existing medical condition you can and should sue for compensation.
 As well as getting compensated for the harm directly caused and any financial losses (such as having needed to pay for additional treatment), making a claim will also hold the practitioner in question accountable for their error.

 In this guide, we are going to look at the different forms of malpractice or negligence which can occur, and advise you on what to do if you experience any of them.
 We will also look at the process of finding a solicitor with the necessary experience to help you, and give you the option to see how much compensation you may be eligible to claim, in our compensation calculator.

 If you have experienced negligent treatment in the NHS or a private practice, don’t delay.
 Call us today for your free legal consultation and if you have legitimate grounds for making a claim, we will begin working on your case right away.

 Dental negligence or malpractice is a form of medical negligence.
-The simplest definition for this is an injury which is caused by a dentist (or a fellow member of staff, such as a nurse or anaesthetist) which could have been avoided if the practitioner had taken the appropriate level of care.
+The simplest definition for this is an injury that is caused by a dentist (or a fellow member of staff, such as a nurse or anaesthetist) which could have been avoided if the practitioner had taken the appropriate level of care.
 If you have been harmed during your treatment because your dentist or other practitioner has acted negligently, poorly, or otherwise in an inappropriate way, and if this resulted in your being harmed, you could have grounds to make a claim.

 Is it a commonly occurring issue?